 SIR-2 is a redesigned, monolithic grating, near-infrared spectrometer which will fly on the CHANDRAYAAN-1 mission, scheduled for launch in April 2008.
 With SIR-2, for the first time, an orbiting reflectance spectrometer will be flown in a scientific mission around the Moon with the intention to map the Moon in a two-year long orbit.
-The instrument is based on SIR, flown on ESA's SMART-1 technology mission, covering a wavelength range from 0.92 to 2.39 μm.
-SIR-2 has a spectral resolution of about $\Delta\lambda{Pixel} = 6$ nm and an angular resolution of 2.2 millirad.
-SIR-2 is intended to accomplish a highly integrated study of the lunar mineralogy, together with two further optical instruments from a lunar polar circular orbit, extending thereby the wavelength region of CHANDRAYAAN-1's Hyper Spectral Imager into the nearinfrared range, allowing for full coverage of the spectral range between 0.6 and 2.4 μm, which is important for the mineralogical identification.
+The instrument is based on SIR, flown on ESA's SMART-1 technology mission, covering a wavelength range from 0.93 to 2.40 μm.
+SIR-2 has a spectral resolution of $\Delta\lambda{Pixel} = 6$ nm and an angular resolution of 2.2 millirad.
+SIR-2 is intended to accomplish a highly integrated study of the lunar mineralogy, together with two further optical instruments from a lunar polar circular orbit, extending thereby the wavelength region of CHANDRAYAAN-1's Hyper Spectral Imager into the nearinfrared range, allowing for full coverage of the spectral range between 0.6 to 2.4 μm, which is important for the mineralogical identification.

-2 Instrument objectives and description
+2 Instrument Objectives and Description